Pash10g/om-workshop/README.md

 Please access the following google form: https://docs.google.com/forms/d/e/1FAIpQLSc22IvyfAK_bPPMVfVZKSzB4YbiSsBACJdpEGqQp6PgsCcSgg/viewform?usp=sf_link and login with your user.

-Follow the instructions to complete the workshop.
+Follow the instructions on the form to complete the workshop.

+Please note that each task takes about 10 minute to set up!

 ## Troubleshooting